g-tejas/loom/docs/ARCHITECTURE.md

 ## Memory Management for Fibers

+- No runtime memory allocation.
+  Following [Tiger Style](https://github.com/tigerbeetle/tigerbeetle/blob/main/docs/TIGER_STYLE.md) no memory can be freed and reallocated after initialisation.
+Avoid unpredictable behaviour and a system that is easier to reason about.
+  Also affects performance significantly.
 - The allocation of stacks is delayed until the scheduler (reactor) is ready to execute the fiber.
     - Can easily burn through a lot of memory especially if stacks are reused.
     - This delayed stack allocation enables reuse optimisation: keep a free-list of stacks, and reuse it for new fibers